 Additionally, Bradley is the first university in Illinois to embed the ESL endorsement within its early childhood, elementary, middle school and special education degrees.
 That experience enhances your value to school districts as English Language Learners are one of the fastest-growing demographics in Illinois schools.

-The Department of Education, Counseling, and Leadership is accredited by the Illinois State Board of Education and National Council for Accreditation of Teacher Education.
-It also is a member of the Council for the Accreditation of Educator Preparation.
-The early childhood education program is nationally recognized by the Association for Childhood Education International.
+The Department of Education, Counseling, and Leadership is accredited by the Illinois State Board of Education.
+It also is a member of the Association for Childhood Education International (ACEI).

 By the time you graduate, your experiences include:

 - Professional development and licensure in elementary education

 - More than 100 hours in classroom settings for the ESL endorsement